 Swimmers are encouraged to pursue aquatics in three different ways:

-We offer swim teams for children ages 5 to 18 years at both our Bellefonte (including a summer team at Kepler Pool) and State College branches.
+We offer swim team for children ages 5 to 18 years at our State College branch.

 We offer certification and employment opportunities for lifeguards and swim instructors ages 16 and up.